dsfsi/dsfsi-dataset-template/README.md

 Arxiv Preprint: [![arXiv](https://img.shields.io/badge/arXiv-2303.03750-b31b1b.svg)](https://arxiv.org/abs/2303.03750)

 ## About dataset
-The dataset contains editions from the South African government magazine Vuk'uzenzele.
+The dataset contains editions from the South African government magazine Vuk'uzenzele, created by the [Government Communication and Information System (GCIS)](https://www.gcis.gov.za/).
 Data was scraped from PDFs that have been placed in the [data/raw](data/raw/) folder.
 The PDFS were obtatined from the [Vuk'uzenzele website](https://www.vukuzenzele.gov.za/).

 The datasets contain government magazine editions in 11 languages, namely: